Teenagers today are facing emotional pressures that previous generations could not have imagined.

 B. Help them complete the dependency shift

+They must update their emotional system so that love, safety, guidance, and leadership come from within.
 This is the cure to Adult Emotional Dependency.

 C. Provide mind-management tools